 The Michigan Tech Graduate School has announced that Computer Science Ph.D. candidate Ali Jalooli is among the graduate students who have received a Doctoral Finishing Fellowship Award.

 Jalooli’s research studies the optimization of message routing in heterogeneous wireless networks.
-His dissertation is titles, “Enabling Technologies for Internet of Things: Optimized Networking for Connected and Autonomous Vehicles.”
+His dissertation is titled, “Enabling Technologies for Internet of Things: Optimized Networking for Connected and Autonomous Vehicles.”

 Each semester, the Graduate School awards Finishing Fellowships that provide support to Ph.D. candidates nearing completion of their degrees.
 The fellowships, available through the generosity of University alumni and friends, are intended to recognize outstanding Ph.D. candidates who are in need of financial support to finish their degrees, and who are also contributing to the attainment of goals outlined in The Michigan Tech Plan.
 Support ranges from a $2,000 stipend to full support (stipend and tuition).

 Jalooli’s research focuses on vehicular “networks in smart cities.
 He notes that research in this area is of great importance, as it advances cutting-edge connected and autonomous vehicle technologies.

 “This has far-reaching consequences for many aspects of daily life, given the expanding world of the Internet of Things,” he explains.
 “Connected vehicles provide various benefits, spanning from advanced driver assistance, remote diagnostics, and infotainment for consumers to road safety, improving response time for emergency vehicles, and even improving national and international economies by ameliorating traffic congestion.”